NickLewry/pd-snooze/README.md

 ### Commands:
 ```
 set-config [options]        Create the config required to interact with the PagerDuty API.
+update-config [options]     Update single or multiple values in the config.
 list [options]              Output all services or open maintenance windows.
 start [options]             Put all services or a particular service into maintenance mode.
 end [options]               End all maintenance windows or a maintenance window containing a particular service.
 ```

 ### Additional Flags: